 The same principles apply to transrectal and transvaginal ultrasound procedures.
 These exams require the doctor to insert a special transducer into the body.

-For sonohysterography, sterile saline is injected into the cavity of the uterus, distending or enlarging it.
+For sonohysterography, the doctor injects sterile saline into the cavity of the uterus to enlarge it.
 The saline outlines the endometrium (the lining of the uterine cavity) and allows for easy visualization and measurement.
 It also identifies any polyps or masses within the cavity.
-Saline and air may also be injected into the uterus so that the physician can look for air bubbles passing through the fallopian tubes, which would indicate patency of the fallopian tubes.
+The doctor may also inject saline and air into the uterus so they can look for air bubbles passing through the fallopian tubes.
+This helps evaluate patency of the fallopian tubes.

 Doppler ultrasound, a special ultrasound technique, measures the direction and speed of blood cells as they move through vessels.
 The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
 A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.